Table of Contents

 “So then if, while her husband liveth, she be married to another man, she shall be called an adulteress: but if her husband be dead, she is free from that law; so that she is no adulteress, though she be married to another man.”
 (Romans 7:3)

 The term “adultery” is the Greek word “moichao” Strong’s number 3429.
 In all the Greek lexicons (dictionaries) I checked there was only one definition given for this word and that is “to commit adultery”.
 Thayers adds, “to have unlawful intercourse with another’s wife”

 Webster’s New Collegiate Dictionary also gives only one definition for the word adultery: “Voluntary sexual intercourse between a married man and someone other than his wife or between a married woman and someone other than her husband.”

 Jesus added to this and stated that a man can commit the sin of adultery in the fantasy of his mind without the physical act taking place.
 Jesus said that for a man to desire in his mind to have sexual relations with another woman, that man commits adultery in his heart.
-Mt.
-5:28: “But I say unto you, that whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart.”
+Matthew 5:28: “But I say unto you, that whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart.”
 According to the definition for the Greek word for adultery that Jesus used, the act or action that is adultery in remarriage is voluntary sexual intercourse with a person whose first husband or wife is still alive.
 Adultery is not divorce, adulterating the marriage, nor the one time act of remarriage.
-Adultery is the sexual relations of the remarried couple the first time, and every time thereafter.
+Therefore, adultery is the sexual relations of the divorced and remarried couple the first time, and every time thereafter.